Best Forex Brokers Malaysia for 2023

 After conducting extensive testing on the best mobile apps from international forex brokers and local forex brokers in Malaysia, IG’s suite of mobile apps emerged as our top choice.
 IG delivers an outstanding mobile trading experience, and its IG Trading app is available for Android and iOS devices.

-In our full-length review of IG, I describe IG’s mobile app as being “packed with plenty of features that will satisfy both casual and advanced traders.”
+In my full-length review of IG, I describe IG’s mobile app as being “packed with plenty of features that will satisfy both casual and advanced traders.”

 Check out a gallery of screenshots from IG's mobile trading app, taken by our research team during our product testing.